 One of the protection measures outlined in the recovery plan mentioned "the use of environmental water to initially rescue River Red Gum from drought was first undertaken in Victoria in 2002".
-The recovery plan then mentions that this continued under The Living Murray (TLM) project with important breeding sites for Regent Parrot such as Hattah Lakes being listed as one of six 'icon' sites and targeted for the construction of water regulation structures to provide a more natural watering regime to these wetland ecosystems.
+The recovery plan then mentions that this continued under The Living Murray (TLM) project with important breeding sites for Regent

+Parrot such as Hattah Lakes being listed as one of six 'icon' sites and targeted for the construction of water regulation structures to provide a more natural watering regime to these wetland ecosystems.
 The VMFRP project has similar objectives as TLM and will aim to maintain and enhance the condition of River Red Gum habitats and broader floodplain and wetland habitats which are likely to assist with the recovery of the Regent Parrot.

-6.3.2 Impacts to EPBC Act- migratory species within the proposed construction footprint
+6.3.2 Impacts to EPBC Act- migratory species within the construction footprint

-Eighteen species listed as migratory under the EPBC Act are predicted to occur, or were previously recorded from a VBA/PMST search.
-None of these species were considered as likely to occur within the construction footprint during the time of the survey, mostly due to the lack of recent records within the construction footprint and/or a lack of suitable habitat present at the time of the survey.
+Seventeen species listed is migratory under the EPBC Act are predicted to occur, or were previously recorded from a VBA/PMST search of the study area (10 km buffer of the construction footprint).
+None of these species were considered as likely to occur within the construction footprint during the time of the survey, mostly due to the lack of recent records within the construction footprint and/or a lack of suitable habitat present (see Appendix E for rational).